 The Murder of Ernest Glenn Beight, December 1968

 Ernest, 28, was in California for an unstated reason on Saturday, December 14, 1968.
-One of his sisters lived in Napa at the time; it is possible that he had been visiting her.
+One of his sisters lived in Napa at the time; it is possible that he had been visiting her, though this is just speculation on my part.

 At about 12:30am on Sunday, December 15, 1968, Ernest asked a service station attendant in Los Angeles, LA County, CA for directions to Yuma, AZ.
 Police believe he had been hitchhiking at the time.